 - 2 medium onions, diced

 - 3 Granny Smith apples, unpeeled, cored and cut into 1-inch chunks

 - 1 lb. turkey or chicken sausage, cut up into 1-inch chunks

 - 2 tbsp. fresh Italian flat-leaf parsley, chopped

-- 1 tbsp. fresh thyme, stripped from stem and chopped
+- 3 sprigs fresh thyme, stripped from stem and chopped

 Cheers and happy cooking!